 The Galaxy Zephyr flew a safe distance from the Enemy Hurricane.
 Lucille surveyed the warped Wheel in her monitors.
-A great green bulge blemished the Wheel’s perfect surface; near the bulge, the Wheel had no saw-teeth.
+Where the lightning had struck, a great green bulge blemished the Wheel’s perfect surface.
+Near the bulge the Wheel had no saw-teeth.
 “Charlie, Daisuke, can you fix it manually?”

 Lucille crossed her arms.
 “Bird-thing!”